RichieHG/mfe-login/README.md

-# mfe-login
-Login application - MFE Parcel - Single-spa
+# Login application - MFE Parcel - Single-spa

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.8.

+## Development server with Host App

+Run `npm run start` for a dev server.
+Navigate to `http://localhost:4200/main.js` to get the bundle.
+The host application will automatically reload if you change any of the source files.

-## Development server
+## Development server without Host App

-Run `ng serve` for a dev server.
+Run `npm run start-unmounted` for a dev server.
 Navigate to `http://localhost:4200/`.
 The  application will automatically reload if you change any of the source files.

 ## Code scaffolding